-4. Teeth.
 Avoid drinking anything that may stain your teeth.
 I know, I know, what!?
 No coffee!
 Just for the morning of your session.
 If you have time and your teeth already slightly yellow or have some discolor, consider having them professionally whitened.
-If you don’t have time, don’t sweat it, we can deal with that with a tiny bit of editing magic.
+No time?
+Don’t sweat it, we can deal with that with a tiny bit of editing magic.

 Okay, here are a few guidelines on what not to do.

-2. Practice.
-I know, practice makes perfect right.
+Practice makes perfect right.
 Not always.
 Practice makes permanent.
-There is quite a lot of litterature on the web saying that you should spend a day practicing your smiles and expressions in the mirror.
+There is quite a lot of literature on the web saying that you should spend a day practicing your smiles and expressions in the mirror.
 I don’t like memorized, practiced expressions because they are never natural.
-NEVER!
-I like to interact and extract real, honest expressions from clients.
+NEVER! we’ll interact and extract real, honest expressions from clients.
 I will never say “okay smile” to get you to smile.
-I might however say something like “okay, thats gorgeous, now just a little less manson like and we’re in business”.
-I love big natural smiles that come from laughter.
+You might however hear me say something like “okay, thats gorgeous, now just a little less Manson like and we’re in business”.
+Big natural smiles that come from laughter are my favorite.
 I work hard to make sure our smiles are genuine and really show off what kind of personality you have.
 You can relax knowing that you don’t have to get it right, I do, and I have to capture it.
 It’s not up to you to bring in expressions and be able to throw them out when I ask.
 It’s my job to elicit them and capture them.

 One more thing to consider when booking a session.